A Guide To PFAS Treatment In Drinking Water

 The Biden-Harris administration's goal is to protect 100 million Americans from PFAS.
 Therefore, the guidelines outlined in the new 2024 rule are designed to be strict and far-reaching to combat this growing health crisis aggressively:

-1. Maximum Contaminant Levels (MCLs): for PFOA and PFOS, the enforceable MCL is set at 4.0 parts per trillion (ppt) individually.
+1. Maximum contaminant levels (MCLs): The enforceable MCL for PFOA and PFOS is set at 4.0 parts per trillion (ppt) individually.
 For PFNA, PFHxS, and GenX chemicals, the MCL is set at 10 ppt.

-3. Mixture Standard: there is also a limit set for any combination of four PFAS: PFNA, PFHxS, PFBS, and GenX chemicals.
+3. Mixture standard: A limit is also set for any combination of four PFAS: PFNA, PFHxS, PFBS, and GenX chemicals.

 Kyle Thompson, National PFAS Lead at Carollo Engineers, discusses the impact of the EPA’s April 2024 PFAS rule with Travis Kennedy and Kevin Westerling on the Water Online Show.